-- (1) Power to issue directions: Under section 30AAM, the MAS may issue directions or make regulations concerning any person that has ceased to be a specified financial institution910, (a) in order to discharge, or facilitate the discharge of, any binding obligation of the person, or (b) where it is in the public interest to do so; - (2) Power to issue moratoriums moratoria: Under section 30AAO(1), the MAS may, if it considers it to be in the interests of the affected persons of a specified financial institution1011, make an order prohibiting that specified financial institution from carrying on its significant business or from doing or performing any act or function connected with its significant business or any aspect thereof; - (3) Power to apply for court orders: Under section 30AAO(2), the MAS may, if it considers it to be in the interests of the affected persons of a specified financial institution, apply to the Singapore High Court for certain orders (the duration of which may not exceed 6 months).
-These include orders that no execution, distress or other legal process shall be commenced, levied or continued against any property of the specified financial institution, no steps shall be taken to enforce any security over any property of the specified financial institution, and/or that no steps shall be taken by any person to sell, transfer, assign or otherwise dispose of any property of the specified financial institution; and - (4) Power to order a compulsory transfer of business, transfer of shares or compulsory restructuring of share capital: The MAS may make a determination that (i) the whole or any part of the business of a transferor that is a pertinent financial institution shall be
+- (1) Power to issue directions: Under sSection 30AAM51, the MAS may issue directions or make regulations concerning any person that has ceased to be a specified financial institution12, (a) in order to discharge, or facilitate the discharge of, any binding obligation of the person, or (b) where it is in the public interest to do so; - (2) Power to issue moratoria: Under sSection 30AAO53(1), the MAS may, if it considers it to be in the interests of the affected persons of a specified financial institution13, make an order prohibiting that specified financial institution from carrying on its significant business or from doing or performing any act or function connected with its significant business or any aspect thereof; - (3) Power to apply for court orders: Under sSection 30AAO53(2), the MAS may, if it considers it to be in the interests of the affected persons of a specified financial institution, apply to

-910 A specified financial institution is defined to mean a "pertinent financial institution" (which would be a licensed bank, finance company, merchant bank, financial holding company, operator or settlement institution of a designated payment system, an approved exchange, recognised market operator, licensed trade repository, approved clearing house, approved holding company, holder of a capital markets services licence (other than a holder of a capital markets services licence who carries on a business in the regulated activity of providing credit rating services), an approved trustee for an authorised collective investment scheme or a licensed trust company) or an "excluded financial institution" (which would be a licensed or exempt financial adviser (other than a pertinent financial institution), a person exempted from the requirement to hold a capital markets services licence (other than a pertinent financial institution), a licensed insurer, a registered insurance intermediary, a licensed money-changer, a licensed remitter, the holder of a stored value facility or a trustee-manager of a registered business trust).
+A specified financial institution is defined to mean a "pertinent financial institution" (which would be a Singapore licensed bank, insurer, finance company, merchant bank, financial holding company, operator or settlement institution of a designated payment system, an approved exchange, recognised market operator, licensed trade repository, approved clearing house, approved holding company, holder of a capital markets services licence (other than a holder of a capital markets services licence who carries on a business in the regulated activity of providing credit rating services), an approved trustee for an authorised collective investment scheme or a licensed trust company) or an "excluded financial institution" (which would be a licensed or exempt financial adviser (other than a pertinent financial institution), a person exempted from the requirement to hold a capital markets services licence (other than a pertinent financial institution), a licensed insurer, a registered insurance intermediary, a holder of a capital markets services licence under the SFA who carries on business in the regulated activity of providing credit rating services, an authorised reinsurer under section 1A of the Insurance Act, a member of Lloyd's that is permitted to carry on general class of insurance business in accordance with regulation 3 of the Insurance (Lloyd's Scheme) Regulations, or any insurance business specified in the First Schedule to the Insurance (Lloyd's Asia Scheme) Regulations in accordance with regulation 3 of those regulations, an insurance agent or insurance broker registered or otherwise regulated under the Insurance Act, a licensed money-changer, a licensed remitter, the holder of a stored value facility or a trusteemanager of a registered business trust).

-1011 In respect of this section 30AAO, a specified financial institution is as set out above in respect of section 30AAM, save that it does not include the trustee-manager of an approved business trust.
+13 In respect of this section 30AAO53, a specified financial institution is as set out above in respect of section 30AAM51, save that it does not include the trustee-manager of an approved business trust.